alessiomei/alessiomei.github.io/_pages/about.md

 My academic experience in short
 ------

-I started my PhD position in Astroparticle Physics at GSSI in 2020, where I joined the [Gravitational-wave group](https://wikiet.gssi.it/index.php/Main_Page) lead by Prof. Marica Branchesi and Prof. Jan Harms.
-In particular, I joined the division studying gamma-ray bursts, and I was supervised during my research by Dr. Gor Oganesyan, Prof. Marica Branchesi and Dr. Biswajit Banerjee.
+I started my PhD position in Astroparticle Physics at [Gran Sasso Science Institute](https://www.gssi.it/) in L'Aquila (Italy) in 2020, where I joined the [Gravitational wave group](https://wikiet.gssi.it/index.php/Main_Page) lead by Prof. Marica Branchesi and Prof. Jan Harms.
+In particular, I joined the division studying gamma-ray bursts.
+During my research, I was supervised by Dr. Gor Oganesyan, Prof. Marica Branchesi and Dr. Biswajit Banerjee.
+I defended my thesis titled "_On the common properties across the gamma-ray burst population: discovering a standard behavior and unique events_" in June 2025.

 Previously, I got both my BSc and MSc degrees in Physics at the University of Rome Tor Vergata, and my diploma at Liceo Scientifico "E. Amaldi" in Rome.